Indian city's death data suggests official tally of COVID fatalities is too low

 Official data for the district of Surat, home to about 6 million people, indicates however that a total of only 585 COVID-19 deaths were recorded for both the city and district in April this year.

-For a graphics-led story on India's cremations crisis, click on https://tmsnrt.rs/3oXNRNa.
-Open this link in an external browser.
+(For a graphics-led story on India's cremations crisis, click on tmsnrt.rs/3oXNRNa.
+Open this link in an external browser.)

 The discrepancy between the number of deaths recorded by the crematoriums and graveyards and those officially linked to the virus raises questions about the accuracy of Surat’s fatality data at a time when healthcare experts have raised concern about significant underreporting of COVID-19 deaths across India.